 Keeping a fresh infuser pitcher is a great way to helps encourage the family to drink enough water.

-It’s also a whole lot cheaper than so called “Vitamin Water”, which isn’t actually healthy, because it typically contains sugar and even high fructose corn syrup.
+Adding fresh veggie or fruit slices to your water is a whole lot cheaper than so called “Vitamin Water”, which isn’t actually healthy, because it typically contains sugar and even high fructose corn syrup.
 Yuk!

 Speaking of Healthy Snacks…

 For larger families or entertaining, we use our countertop urn dispenser, which we can keep chilled with ice in the urn stand for easy access all day long without having to open the fridge door.
 You’d be surprised how much having easy access to healthy snacks and drinks, (place a bowl of fresh fruit and raw nuts nearby too), will increase healthy snacking and decreasing junk food foraging.

 My husband, Coleman, loves to snack on pistachios in the shell, so we got him a cool pistachio snacking bowl with one side for the pistachio and the other for the used shells, which then go into the compost.
 The good thing about eating nuts in the shell is that you don’t eat as much, which is really more how nature intended.
 When you have to work for the nut by shelling, you’re burning more calories while slowing down how fast you’re consuming them.